flybywiresim/docs/docs/pilots-corner/airliner/airliner-flying-guide/approaches.md

 !!! info "Expanded Information from FAA Instrument Procedure Handbook"
     Chapter 4: Approaches in the FAA IPH provides more context on the definition of the different types of minimums.

     **MDA** - the lowest altitude, expressed in feet MSL, to which descent is authorized on final approach or during circle-to land maneuvering in execution of a standard instrument approach procedure (SIAP) where no electronic glideslope is provided.
+*The MDA is a hard altitude and should not be descended below, to achieve this a buffer (normally 50 feet) is added to the MDA from the approach chart, and this is used as the point where a missed approach is conducted.
+This allows for the momentum of the aircraft downwards at the point of carrying out the missed approach breaking the MDA.*

     **DA** - the altitude in a precision approach at which a missed approach must be initiated if the required visual reference to continue the approach has not been established.
+No buffer needs to be applied for DAs

     **DH** - with respect to the operation of aircraft, means the height at which a decision must be made during an ILS, MLS, or PAR IAP to either continue the approach or to execute a missed approach.
 CAT II and III approach DHs are referenced to AGL and measured with a radio altimeter.